RohitAwate/OAuth2Bin/README.md

 go run main.go

 # Build a binary and run it
-go build -o bin/OA2Bin && bin/OA2Bin
+go build -o bin/oa2b && bin/oa2b

 # Install OAuth2Bin on your system
 go install && OAuth2Bin
 ```

-This will use a local Redis server, by default.
+This will use the local Redis server, by default.
 Optionally, if you want to connect to a remote Redis server, specify the `REDIS_HOST`, `REDIS_PASS` and `REDIS_PORT` environment variables and OA2B will automatically pick them up.

 # Docker
 Docker Compose is used to run the server and Redis in separate containers.
+OA2B will automatically use the Redis container for caching.

 ### Pre-requisites
 - Docker